With the 2014/15 Big Bash fast approaching, we look at the main contenders for the crown, and the latest betting.

-Realistically, four teams will be targeting the final play off slot and they are led by two previous winners, The Sydney Sixers and the Brisbane Heat.
+Realistically, four teams will be targeting the final play off slot.
+They are led by two previous winners, Sydney Sixers and the Brisbane Heat.

-Dwayne Smith, Brett Lee and Doug Bollinger have also signed for 2014-15 and the only thing standing in the way of the Sixers and a play off place could be a wealth of international call ups which will rob them of a strong Aussie contingent.
+Dwayne Smith, Brett Lee and Doug Bollinger have also signed for 2014-15.
+The main thing standing in the way of the Sixers and a play off place could be a wealth of international call ups, which will rob them of a strong Aussie contingent.

-Like the Sixers, Brisbane will suffer from international call ups as Mitchell Johnson and Shane Watson are set to be involved in the series with India while the signing of injury prone Dan Vettori must also be a risk.
+Like the Sixers, Brisbane will suffer from international call ups.
+Both Mitchell Johnson and Shane Watson are set to be involved in the series with India.
+While the signing of injury prone Dan Vettori must also be a risk.

 The Adelaide Strikers fizzled out after a bright start to last year’s tournament.
 They will be hoping that Craig Simmons can improve on their top order showings this time around.